Employees, Users and Access

 Access Tab

-Simply entering the employee name does not provide the security you may require for the information you maintain in Theatre Manager.
+Simply adding the new employee name does not provide the security you require for the information you maintain in Theatre Manager.
 A Master User or Outlet Administrator must indicate which type of access a new employee will be granted.
-There are three primary choices, No Access, Master User, and Normal as well as Outlet Administrator for sites using outlets.

 Master User